 This will download and install any available updates for your system.

 Next, you will need to create a new directory for your Minecraft server.
-For example, you can create a new directory called minecraft
+For example, you can create a new directory called minecraft in your home directory as follows:

 mkdir ~/minecraft